vhorta73/TicTacToe/README.md

 ## Final remarks

-This project was build to provide an `Envrionment` for reinforcement learning studies and analysis.
+This project was build to provide an `Environment` for reinforcement learning studies and analysis.
 If any bugs or issues, please raise an issue, and it will be addressed as soon as possible.